jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Cryptography**: study of/application of methods to secure the meaning and content of messages, files etc by disguise, obscuration, or other transformations
 - **Cryptosystem**: complete set of hardware, software, communications elements and procedures that allow parties to communicate, store or use info protected by cryptographic means; includes algroithm, key, and key management functions
 - **Cryptovariables(s)**: parameters associated with a particular cryptogrphic algorithm; e.g. block size, key length and number of iterations
+- **Cyber-physical systems**: systems that use 'computational means' to control physical devices
 - **Decoding**: the reverse process from encoding, converting the encoded message back to plaintext format
 - **Decryption**: the reverse process from encryption
 - **Elliptic-curve cryptography (ECC)**: a newer mainstream algorithm, is normally 256 bits in length (a 256-bit ECC key is equivalent to a 3072-bit RSA key), making it securer and able to offer stronger anti-attack capabilities
 - **Encoding**: action of changing a message or set of info into another format through the use of code; unlike encryption, encoded info can still be read by anyone with knowledge of the encoding process
 - **Encryption**: process and act of converting the message from plaintext to ciphertext (AKA enciphering)
+- **Fog computing**: advanced computational architecture often used as an element in IIoT; fog computing relies on sensors, IoT devices, or edge computing devices to collect data, then transfers it back to a central location for processing (centralizing processing and intelligence)
 - **Frequency analysis**: form of cryptanalysis that uses frequency of occurrence of letters, words or symbols in the ciphertext as a way of reducing the search space
 - **Hybrid encryption system**: a system that uses both symmetric and asymmetric encryption
 - **Key**: the input that controls the operation of the cryptographic algorthm, determining the behavior of the algorithm and permits the reliable encyrption and decryption of the message